liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/propagator-performance-master-plan.md

 and showed `1.77x` total speedup.
 The next gate is reduced Marmousi2 iteration parity with this experimental forward path, still outside default propagator APIs.

+Reduced Marmousi2 FWI-style parity did not pass.
+Loss matched and receiver output absolute differences were small, but raw `vp.grad` maximum absolute difference was `3.63e-4`, which is too large for a core differentiable propagator change.
+Stop expanding the experimental path and localize the gradient difference before considering production integration.
 ```